Calcium

 Use our calcium-rich food chooser to find more foods rich in calcium.

-Most adults need 700mg of calcium a day.
+Most adults need 700mg of calcium a day, including if you're pregnant.

-It's recommended you increase your daily calcium intake to 1,250mg.
+If you're breast-feeding, you should increase your intake to 1,250mg.

 - Up to one year: 525mg